Staffing Mandates Boost Care Without Closing Nursing Homes

 In Their Own Words

 The following excerpt is from a First Opinion published on STAT News on September 29, 2025.
-It is the first of three installments in a new column, Neurotransmissions, which STAT invited Jason to write.
+It is the first installment of a new column, Neurotransmissions, which STAT invited Jason to write.

 Dementia is a big problem.